Thu, 8/1/2019 - Fri, 8/2/2019

 Note that $100 Chapter Membership covers the difference between the non-member and member rates!

-The Science Education and Research Center at Temple University can easily be accessed by foot, bike, and public transportation.
-Please visit SEPTA's website to explore transit options.
+The Science Education and Research Center at Temple University is accessible by foot, bike, public transportation, and car.

 Out-of-town travelers- Green Building United recommends staying at the Westin Philadelphia.
 Owned and managed by Hersha Hotels and Resorts, the Westin is situated near Rittenhouse Square in the center of Philadelphia's thriving downtown.
 The Westin deploys Hersha's proprietary sustainable hospitality program, EarthView, and is committed to the Philadelphia 2030 District goals.